inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 <!--For most purposes, they are equally good, and on the scale of small or medium-sized grammars, there is no significant difference in speed. -->
 For this post, I chose `PGF` for three reasons:

-1. It's installed by default if you get GF from Hackage or compile it from source
+1. It's installed by default if you get GF from Hackage or compile it from source.
-1. The API is better documented than `PGF2`
+1. The API is better documented than `PGF2`.
 1. It works smoothly with the abstract syntax compiled into Haskell.

 <!--When would you like to use PGF2 then?
 If you have a large grammar, PGF2 is faster.
 Once you're familiar with `PGF`, switching to `PGF2` is just a minor change---a couple of functions have a slightly different type signature and that's it.-->